 Statistical Reference

 This appendix summarizes the statistical concepts used in the lessons.
-It is not a statistics course.
-It is a reference for practitioners who need to decode a methods section without getting a degree first.
+It is not a statistics course: it is a reference for practitioners who need to decode a methods section without getting a degree first.
 Read it when a lesson references something you have forgotten, or use it to check whether a study you are evaluating applied the right tool.

 Descriptive Statistics